 GeneCards Summary for MDM2 Gene

-MDM2 (MDM2 Proto-Oncogene, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with MDM2 include malignant fibrous histiocytoma of bone and anal squamous cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and enzyme binding.
+MDM2 (MDM2 Proto-Oncogene) is a Protein Coding gene.
+Diseases associated with MDM2 include Accelerated Tumor Formation and Dedifferentiated Liposarcoma.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Constitutive Signaling by AKT1 E17K in Cancer.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ligase activity.
 An important paralog of this gene is MDM4.